leeni/leeni/cmdline_course.md

 $ wget <web location> #download content from the web
 $ nano <file_name>    #opening a file with nano file editor
 ```
 > **My learning experience:** Excluding using nano, the content in the week 1 was mostly familiar to me, as I had previously used command line at work and at some other courses.
+However, it was great to learn how to use nano as text editor, I had previously only tried to use vim, which is more difficult to use.
+Additionally, I had never really used wget to download files before.

 ## Week 2: Navigating a UNIX System